BDC Hamburger Icon

 • Security rules and alerts

-Pipedrive is much more affordable than Salesforce, and we like how they stack their valuable features at lower subscription levels.
-You pay higher fees mainly to increase the number of open deals and custom fields you can access.
+Pipedrive is more affordable than Salesforce, and we like how the platform includes valuable features at lower subscription levels.
+However, beyond the Professional tier, you pay higher fees primarily to increase the number of open deals and custom fields you can access.

-Pipedrive stands out here thanks to its competitive, feature-rich plans.
-They’re well priced, not just in comparison to Salesforce but to many other CRM options too.
-Salesforce does have much greater and deeper functionality than Pipedrive, but that’s why it’s more expensive.
+Pipedrive stands out in the pricing category due to its competitive, feature-rich plans.
+Its plans are well-priced — not just in comparison to Salesforce but also to many other CRM options.
+Salesforce offers much greater and deeper functionality than Pipedrive, but that's why it's more expensive.

 Salesforce

-• Control over processes: We like how you can add buttons to screens and forms that require a specific rep or agent action before a deal can move to the next stage.
-You can check which colleagues moved a deal along the funnel for greater transparency.
+• Control over processes: We like how the Flow Builder process allows you to add buttons to screens and forms that require a specific rep or agent action before a deal can move to the next stage.
+You can check who moved a deal along the funnel for greater transparency.

-• Automated tasks: We were impressed by how you can automate tasks in the Salesforce CRM with its intuitive drag-and-drop interface.
-You can, for example, identify and merge duplicate records, apply routing logic so a lead goes to a particular rep and map out steps on the customer journey automatically.
+• Automated tasks: We were impressed with the easy-to-use interface in Salesforce’s Automation Studio for workflow automations.
+For example, you can identify and merge duplicate records, apply routing logic so a lead goes to a particular rep, and map out steps in the customer journey automatically.

 Pipedrive

-• Data enhancement: We were impressed by Pipedrive’s Smart Contact feature, which scours the internet for information on companies and decision-makers and then populates the relevant contact record.
+• Data enhancement: We were impressed by Pipedrive’s Smart Contact Data feature.
+It scours the internet for information on companies, decision-makers and then populates the relevant contact record.

-• CPQ: The CPQ tool keeps live quotes up to date for sales reps based on real-time information like supplier and shipping prices.
-This saves them from having to phone around for the details.
-A similar feature is also offered as a plug-in for the Salesforce CRM.
+• CPQ: Pipedrive’s marketplace is home to four powerful CPQ plug-ins, which update sales reps’ live quotes based on real-time information like supplier and shipping prices.
+This saves them from having to gather the details manually.
+(A similar feature is also offered as a plug-in for Salesforce CRM.)

 Salesforce

-• Connect via email: Send and receive individual emails with the CRM’s native email client and send campaigns with Salesforce’s bulk emailing platform.
-You can send up to 5,000 emails a day and create professional, responsive emails from a range of customizable templates.
+• Connect via email: Send and receive individual emails with Salesforce CRM’s built-in email client and send email blasts via its bulk emailing platform.
+You can send up to 5,000 bulk emails a day and create professional, responsive emails from a range of customizable templates.

-• Connect on multiple channels: We like how all email and social media interactions are added to the system’s client histories, whether you’re having a conversation with the customer or they’re responding to an ad campaign.
-This includes interactions on WhatsApp, short message service (SMS), multimedia messaging service (MMS), Facebook Messenger, Telegram, the telephone and more.
+• Connect on multiple channels: We like how all email and social media interactions are added to the system’s client histories — whether you’re having a conversation with the customer or they’re responding to an ad campaign.
+This includes interactions on WhatsApp, SMS and MMS, Facebook Messenger, Telegram, the telephone, and more.

 Pipedrive